TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

 # Constraints

 - This application only enables one MAC port which has the interface name *tilld0*.
-  This interface is mapped to Mac port 1 for all MCU devices.
+  This interface is mapped MAC port 1 for all MCU devices.
-  To change default Mac port for this example, please change the macro *DEFAULT_INTERFACE_INDEX* from *qosapp_misc.h* from 0 another value (1, 2, 3).
+  To change the default MAC port for this example, please change the macro *DEFAULT_INTERFACE_INDEX* from *qosapp_misc.h* from 0 another value (1, 2, 3).

 \cond SOC_AM263X
-- The application can be only run as talker.
-Please input character "t" from UART terminal.
+- The application can only be run as talker.
+Please input character "t" from the UART terminal.
 \endcond
 \cond SOC_AM64X || SOC_AM243X
 - The application can be only run as talker, listener or bridge mode depending on
   input characters from UART terminal. (t: talker, l: listener; b: bridge mode)
 \endcond

-- Num of streams on talker is 2 with traffic priorities 0 and 2 mapped to HW queue 0 and 2 respectively.
-Num of streams and priority can be changed by modifying the *gEnetEstAppTestLists* from the est_init.c.
+- Number of streams on talker is 2 with traffic priorities 0 and 2 mapped to HW queue 0 and 2 respectively.
+Number of streams and priority can be changed by modifying the *gEnetEstAppTestLists* from the est_init.c.

 \cond SOC_AM64X || SOC_AM243X